reef-pi/reef-pi/README.md

 hardware peripherals (sensors, motors etc) to automate and monitor day to day reef keeping tasks.

-Why another opensource Pi based controller?
+Why an OpenSource Pi based controller?

  - I wanted to learn elctronics, go and also build a affordable reef tank.
  Reefer came out of that.
 More on this in [history](https://github.com/ranjib/reefer/blob/master/doc/history.md)
  - Costs less to get started.
 Raspberry Pi can be used for lot other purposes.